OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

         default: 1.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">size of the flakes.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">size of the flakes.
 Apparent flake size may vary based on how much the flake spheres intersect the surface</p>

     <h3>glitter_size_B</h3>